Pfizer Inc.

 Supply Chain Architecture: Key Suppliers & Partners:

-- Manufacturing: 37 plants globally, including locations in Belgium, Germany, India, Ireland, Italy, Japan, Singapore, and the U.S.
+- Manufacturing: Operates 36 manufacturing plants worldwide, including locations in Belgium, Germany, India, Ireland, Italy, Japan, Singapore, and the U.S. The Rocky Mount, NC facility is a key producer of sterile injectables.

-- Research & Development: Approximately 9 million square feet of R&D facilities in the U.S. (majority owned), with leased R&D labs in the U.K., India, and Belgium.
+- Research & Development: Maintains approximately 7 million square feet of R&D facilities in the U.S. (majority owned) and leases R&D labs in the U.K., India, and Belgium.

 Market Access & Customer Relationships